What is CPP?

 CPP can cause a child to mature more quickly and at a younger age than nature intended, which may result in some physiological consequences if early puberty is not stopped.

-Children with precocious puberty produce high levels of sex steroid hormones at a much younger age.
-The same hormones that cause breast or testicular development and pubic hair growth also cause rapid bone and muscle growth, as well as changes in body shape and size.
-When childrens’ bones mature more quickly than expected, they experience early fusion of growth plates, which causes their bones to stop growing earlier than they would.
-So after an initial growth spurt, kids with CPP reach their adult height much earlier than their peers and their height is shorter than would be expected.
+When children’s bones mature more quickly than expected, they experience early fusion of growth plates, which causes their bones to stop growing earlier than they should.
+So after an initial growth spurt, kids with CPP reach their adult height much earlier than their peers and their final adult height is shorter than would be expected.

 If CPP is left untreated, the child will likely not reach their predicted adult height which is based on how tall their parents are.
-For example, most boys with CPP will not grow taller than 5 feet 2 inches, and girls often do not grow taller than 5 feet, as opposed to the national height averages of 5 feet 9 inches for males and 5 feet 3.5 inches in females.
+For example, most boys with CPP will not grow taller than 5 feet 2 inches, and girls often do not grow taller than 5 feet, as opposed to the national height averages of 5 feet 9 inches for males and 5 feet 3.5 inches for females.

 Reference: